shcherbak-ai/contextgem/dev/readme.template.md

 - Transfer extraction results between systems
 - Persist pipeline and LLM configurations for later reuse

-📖 Learn more about [serialization options](https://contextgem.dev/serialization.html) in the documentation.
+📖 Learn more about [serialization options](https://contextgem.dev/serialization/) in the documentation.

 ## 📚 Documentation

 📖 **Full documentation:** [contextgem.dev](https://contextgem.dev)

+> **⚠️ Official Documentation Notice:** [https://contextgem.dev/](https://contextgem.dev/) is the only official source of ContextGem documentation.
+Please be aware of unauthorized copies or mirrors that may contain outdated or incorrect information.

-📄 **Raw documentation for LLMs:** Available at [`docs/docs-raw-for-llm.txt`](https://github.com/shcherbak-ai/contextgem/blob/main/docs/docs-raw-for-llm.txt) - automatically generated, optimized for LLM ingestion.
+📄 **Raw documentation for LLMs:** Available at [`docs/source/llms.txt`](https://github.com/shcherbak-ai/contextgem/blob/main/docs/source/llms.txt) - automatically generated, optimized for LLM ingestion.

 🤖 **AI-powered code exploration:** [DeepWiki](https://deepwiki.com/shcherbak-ai/contextgem) provides visual architecture maps and natural language Q&A for the codebase.